-An oven is designed to dry the products at 150 °C for 30 minutes and then stay unpowered for another batch.
-A BTC-4300 equipped with dwell timer is used for this purpose.
-The system diagram is shown as follows :
+An oven is designed to dry the products at 150° C for 30 minutes and then stay unpowered for another batch.
+A BTC-8300 equipped with dwell timer is

 To achieve this function set the following parameters in the setup menu.